Reporting on giving from related constituents

 It is possible to search for giving totals received from related constituents in your database.
 This functionality is available in List Manager, accessible by navigating to Constituents > List Manager:

 It's important to note that you can search for related constituents only from within an existing list in List Manager.
 Within the list, creating an additional list lets you then pull the related constituents from your original list into a new list.
 The list of related constituents is derived from the original list.
 It is not possible to create a related constituent list in any other way.

 You can then use the related list in your search and in your report to pull in the related constituent giving data.

 2. Name and save the list:

-3. Go back to List Manager and click on the name of the list on which the related list will be based.
-Then click on the Related lists tab.
+3. Navigate to List Manager (Constituents > List Manager) and click on the name of the list on which the related list will be based.
+Then click on the Related Lists tab.
 Now you can create the derived list that allows you to report on giving from related constituents: